To understand the meaning of accounting and how the different subfields of accounting fit together, it is essential to know what they are.

 Social Responsibility Accounting is a concept in which the stakeholders hold firms accountable in terms of environmental and social factors.
 Social responsibility accounting is a way to hold firms responsible for their activities to satisfy stakeholders.
 It also means that firms must pay the cost associated with these externalities when there are externalities.
 This accounting helps companies differentiate themselves from competitors in an increasingly competitive environment.

 The demand for social responsibility accounting stems from increasing social awareness about the undesirable by-products of economic activities.
-Social responsibility accounting is concerned with accounting for social costs incurred by the enterprise and social benefit created.
+Social responsibility accounting is concerned with accounting for social costs incurred by the enterprise and the social benefit created.